EvgeniyMukhamedjanov/liquid-ajax-cart/docs/v1/releases/index.md

 ##### Changes:

 {% endif %}

+{%- if file_version == '1.11.2' -%}
+* The issue is fixed when the cart state and the cart content was wrong when a user clicks the "Back" button in the browser.
+{%- endif -%}

 {%- if file_version == '1.11.1' -%}
 * Fixed bug when Shopify returns not fully updated section HTML in the `/cart/add.js` response.